thomascellerier/tressed/README.md

 ```

-When loading or dumping a value, the loader or dumper first checks for an exact match in the type handlers.<br/>
-If no exact match is found it iterates through the type mappers in order until a type predicate returns True.<br/>
+If a predicate matches the given type, the corresponding handler is used.<br>
-In that case an entry is added for this type form to the type handlers.<br/>
+Additionally it is added as an entry in the type handlers to enable a quick lookup the next time the same type form is encountered.<br/>

 If a handler was found the handler is called on the given arguments.<br/>
 If no handler was a found a `tressed.exception.TressedTypeError` is raised.<br/>